sumeer1/scAEGAN/README.md

 The required libraries are inlcuded in environment.yml file.
 In order to install these libraries, follow the following steps:

 1. Creating the conda environment.
-      - This will install the libraries included in the environment.yml file for training the scAEGAN. conda env create --prefix ./env --file environment.yml --force
+      - This will create and install the libraries included in the environment.yml file for training the scAEGAN. conda env create --prefix ./env --file environment.yml --force

 2. The second step is to activate the conda envirnoment.